 Students will not be allowed to change their schedule due to the teacher or because their grade is lower than desired.
+Schedule change requests will NOT be honored after the first TEN days of the semester.

-Problem Solving Process
+Problem-Solving Process

 Occasionally, issues will arise for a student in a class.
 The following process is in place to avoid making changes to student schedules.
-If all options have been exhausted, the school administration can decide to change a schedule.
+If all options have been exhausted, the school administration can decide to change the schedule.
 All of the following criteria must be met before a schedule change will be considered:

-- 1. Students and parents have kept regular contact with the teacher. - 2.
-Students must be putting forth a sincere effort.

-3. The student must attend tutoring in the subject at least once a week.
+- Students and parents have kept regular contact with the teacher.
+Students must be putting forth a sincere effort. - 3.
+The student must attend tutoring in the subject at least once a week.
 This can be done after school or before school.
 If all of these criteria have been met, parents should contact the counselor so the process can be continued.
 It is vital for the continued success of Sahuarita High School and its students that parents, teachers, and students are involved in the problem-solving process early on.